lukeminglis/lukeminglis/README.md

-- 👋 Hi, I’m Luke
+- 👋 Hi, I’m Luke Inglis
-- 👀 I’m interested in videogames and aggie sports
+- 👀 I’m interested in videogames, aggie sports, and coding
-- 🌱 I’m currently learning computer science at Texas A&M University
+- 🌱 I’m currently studying Electrical Engineering with a minor in Computer Science at Texas A&M University
 - 📫 Reach me at lukeminglis@gmail.com